StuyCSDojo/dojo-resources/private_resources/source/stuycs/apcs/ap/selection_sort_introduction.rst

 Here are some questions to ponder over (in order of ascending difficulty):

 1. Is there a best case scenario?
 A worst case scenario?
+2. How many passes would you need to make to sort an array of size 10?
+100?
+1000?
-2. Determine the runtime of this algorithm.
+3. Determine the runtime of this algorithm.
 What is the ratio of the time it takes to sort the list and the size of the list?